serokell/blog-posts/Alex and Happy Part 2/article.md

 It's important to note that extracting the conditional expressions from `exp` into their own `expcond` production is unnecessary.
 Still, it makes the grammar a bit more organized, in my opinion. :)

-Be careful not to duplicate `atom` at the end of both `expapp` and `expcond`, or you will get reduce/reduce conflicts since Happy would not be able to figure out if an `atom` should be reduced using `expapp` or `expcond`.
+Be careful not to duplicate `atom` at the end of both `expapp` and `expcond`.
+If you do, you will get reduce/reduce conflicts since Happy won't be able to figure out if an `atom` should be reduced using `expapp` or `expcond`.

 With this, we now only have one shift/reduce conflict, which is the second ambiguity that needs to be resolved.
 Recall that we've discussed before in this article that there is a conflict when parsing `if exp then exp` and `if exp then exp else exp`, which is the dangling-else problem.